-10. Illegal Gambling:

-Participation in illegal gambling activities on college owned or college controlled property, and/or any function authorized or supervised by the College and/or in state owned or leased vehicles.
+Gambling: Gambling as prohibited by the laws of the State of Colorado.
+Gambling may include, but is not limited to, raffles, lotteries, sports pools, and online betting activities.
+Participation in illegal gambling activities on Collegeowned or College-controlled property, and/or any function authorized or supervised by the College, and/or in state owned or leased vehicles.